TimCreasman/LaravelToDoList/README.md

 ![Database Setup](https://media.giphy.com/media/Zb0rtZIUrxWgW6tab2/giphy.gif)

+If one of these commands fails, try running `composer dump-autoload` and then rerun the command.

 To run the Laravel application locally, run `php artisan serve` and click on the provided link to view the app in your browser.

 ![Launch App](https://media.giphy.com/media/LPNVnzghjHNVlzf4sd/giphy.gif)